 I enjoy reading my newspaper.
 My kids enjoyed crashing through my newspaper to sit on my lap.
-Maybe they thought the newspaper was somehow competition for my attention.
-Oh wait - it was.
-Nowadays, it's getting harder to bother your father while he's checking out the news.
+Of course, nowadays, it's getting harder to bother your father while he's checking out the news.
 You'd have to jump on his iPhone.

 Anyway, I could relate when I heard about this little guy who kept interrupting his dad while he was reading his voluminous Sunday paper.
 For a while, Dad was able to buy a little time by saying "pretty soon, Son."
 But eventually, Son wasn't buying it.

 So, deeply immersed in the sports section, his father had a sudden brainstorm.
 There just happened to be a full page ad that showed a map of the whole world.
 Resourceful Dad tore it into lots of little puzzle pieces.
 "Here, Scotty - why don't you put this puzzle together?
 As soon as you're finished, I promise we'll go out and play ball."
 Scotty eagerly hit the floor with his ragged pieces of the world.